RenusriDonakonda/devops-intern-final/README.md

 ### **Dockerfile Content**
 `dockerfile`
-- Use a lightweight Python base image
+ Use a lightweight Python base image:
-FROM python:3.10-slim
+- FROM python:3.10-slim

-- Set working directory inside the container
+ Set working directory inside the container:
-WORKDIR /app
+- WORKDIR /app

-- Copy the Python script into the container
+ Copy the Python script into the container:
-COPY hello.py .
+- COPY hello.py .

-- Run the script when the container starts
+ Run the script when the container starts:
-CMD ["python3", "hello.py"]
+- CMD ["python3", "hello.py"]

 ###Build Docker Image: